tommilligan/mdbook-admonish/README.md

 ```
 ````

 See the [mkdocs-material docs](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types) for a list of supported admonitions.
-You'll fine:
+You'll find:

 - `info`
 - `warning`